Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 8. Florida Bright Futures Scholarship

-Florida’s Office of Student Financial Assistance (OSFA) offers the lottery-funded Bright Futures Scholarship Program to provide up to $103 per semester credit for the state’s high-achieving high school seniors.
-Eligible recipients must be deemed Florida Academic Scholars with a minimum SAT score of 1290 or ACT score of 29 with 100+ hours of community service.
-Florida residents must have earned a standard diploma for taking at least six non-remedial credits at accredited in-state public colleges.
+Florida’s Office of Student Financial Assistance offers the Bright Futures Scholarship Program.
+These are lottery funded scholarships.
+The Bright Futures program provides up to $103 per semester credit for the state’s high-achieving high school seniors.
+That adds up to $12,000 over 120 credits available just through the Bright Futures Scholarship.
+Eligible recipients for Bright Futures scholarships must be deemed Florida Academic Scholars.
+They must have a minimum SAT score of 1290 or ACT score of 29.
+They also must have 100+ hours of community service.
+Applicants must have taken at least six non-remedial credits at an accredited in-state public college or university.

 Contact